cagix/ez-lang/optvm/README.md

 ## VM/Interpreter

 A simple VM / Interpreter is provided that can run the IR, both pre and post optimizations.
-The SSA form is not executable, it must be transformed out of SSA for execuation.
+The SSA form is not executable, hence the IR must be transformed out of SSA for execution.

 * [VM/Interpreter](src/main/java/com/compilerprogramming/ezlang/interpreter)